UK EMIR (also known as UKMIR) is the UK version of EMIR.

 What’s different in UK EMIR?

-UK EMIR will be essentially the same as EMIR with slight tweaks at least in the near term after Brexit.
+UK EMIR is essentially the same as EMIR with slight tweaks made after Brexit.
 We envisage no substantial difference in the UK EMIR and EMIR instrument reportability for now.

-However, here are 2 examples of what will be different between the UK EMIR and EMIR regimes:
+However, here are 2 examples of what is different between the UK EMIR and EMIR regimes:

-In terms of trade reporting, the UK Financial Conduct Authority (FCA) will take over European Securities and Market Authority (ESMA)’s functions and supervisory roles in the UK to govern the reporting entities that are obliged to report to a UK Trade Repository (TR).
+In terms of trade reporting, the UK Financial Conduct Authority (FCA) has taken over the European Securities and Market Authority (ESMA)’s functions and supervisory roles in the UK to govern the reporting entities that are obliged to report to a UK Trade Repository (TR).

 - Legal terms amended with reference to the UK legislation

 Many of the EMIR terms contain references to other EU legislation.
-Under UK EMIR, these terms will be customised to reference other comparable UK legislation.
+Under UK EMIR, these terms have been customised to reference other comparable UK legislation.

 - Revocation of some current regulations

-Upon Brexit, certain regulations won’t be applicable anymore and need to be revoked under UK EMIR.
-For example, ‘College’ under Article 18 of EMIR will be omitted from UK EMIR.
-The term refers to the groups of EU regulators that supervise the central counterparty clearing houses in the EU before Brexit whereas the Bank of England will be the competent authority responsible for such role after Brexit.
+Upon Brexit, certain regulations were no longer applicable and were revoked under UK EMIR.
+For example, ‘College’ under Article 18 of EMIR was omitted from UK EMIR.
+The term refers to the groups of EU regulators that supervised the central counterparty clearing houses in the EU before Brexit whereas the Bank of England is the competent authority responsible for such role after Brexit.

 What trade repositories can I use?

-There might also be a dual reporting obligation under EMIR.
+There might also be a dual reporting obligation under EMIR for some firms across both EU and UK EMIR.
 Please refer to our other article for detailed information and different scenarios.